 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a 25-square tear-off in Orlando?
-The rule of thumb is simple: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
-Our 20-yard container handles that volume; this low-wall roll-off aids loading, and we monitor the tonnage to keep you within limits for Orange.
+The math for asphalt shingles follows a simple rule: one square equals roughly two-thirds of a cubic yard.
+Most jobs require a 20-yard container; our low-wall roll-off handles the tonnage easily.
+Orange County disposal fees vary, so call (321) 291-6138 for help.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Orlando residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.